timeless-fi/docs/docs/intro.md

 Bunni has two parts: a protocol that wraps Uniswap liquidity positions into fungible ERC-20 tokens, and a vetokenomics system for incentivizing Bunni liquidity.

-The combination of a robust incentivization system and concentrated liquidity makes Bunni on track to be the most efficiency method for incentivizing DEX liquidity.
+The combination of a robust incentivization system and concentrated liquidity makes Bunni on track to be the most efficient method for incentivizing DEX liquidity.

 ## Uniswap wrapper